 - 4.1.
 Not all branches are authorised to issue Motor Vehicle Licences ('MVL') and only a small number of Subpostmasters have reported problems with MVL processing.
 We have seen however, repeated instances of a particular problem.
 This relates to V11C forms that were misprinted with an incorrect bar code.
 This seems to have resulted in Horizon recording the sale of a 12 month tax disc, when in fact a 6 month tax disc was sold. - 4.2.
-If this error is not immediately noticed at the Horizon terminal, a discrepancy, being the price difference between the 6 and 12 month MVL Tax Discs, will occur.
+If this error is not immediately noticed at the Horizon terminal, a discrepancy, being the price difference between the 6 and 12 month MVL Tax Discs, will occur and the Subpostmaster will later be held accountable for the resultant cash shortfall.
 In branches issuing large numbers of MVLs this may become a significant amount.